 Many tree care professionals will praise the benefits of using mulch around trees and for very good reason.
 Mulching around trees have several benefits.
 It reduces soil compaction, reduces weed growth, and conserves moisture; all of which is going to create long-term health benefits for your tree.
+In the long run, it will also help save you money in expensive tree service costs.

 What is Mulch?